Azure/postgresql/README.md

 # End-to-End Sample Workflow

 ## Running for multiple SQL scripts
 Using [Azure PostgreSQL action](https://github.com/Azure/postgresql-action), either a single SQL script/multiple SQL scripts from a single parent folder can be run.
-Following are the sample values which can be used in plsql-file input:
+Following are the sample values which can be used in plsql-file input: filename.sql, *.sql, folder1/folder2/*.sql, folder1/<any regex>.sql

-filename.sql
-*.sql
-folder1/folder2/*.sql
-folder1/<any regex>.sql

 In case of multiple files, filenames are ordered lexicographically and run in order.
 Additional arguments provided for PSQL shell will be applied to all the files.

 ## Dependencies on other Github Actions